2025 SCHEDULE

 The students from universities and colleges across the US participate in the Ethical Metalsmiths Education Department initiatives.
 See how the next generation is shaping what the future of ethical jewelry is as they push the bundaires with their designs and and create with intention.

-RUBIES MATCHING VALUE TO EQUITY, AND DEFINING CONFLICT AND RESPONSIBILITY
+RUBIES MATCHING VALUE TO EQUITY, DEFINING CONFLICT AND RESPONSIBILITY

 Stuart Robertson, President Gemworld